 Are you looking for the best family air tent?
 TraveLynn Family were gifted the Vango Edoras 500XL Air in return for an honest review.
 As always, these are all my own words and opinions.
+This post also contains affiliate links.
+Should you click to purchase, it is at no additional cost to you, but I receive a small commission.

 It’s super easy to put up, principally as there are no poles.
 A tent with no poles?
 How can this be?
 Well in the place of poles are air tubes that you pump up (it comes with a hand air pump).
 There are five tubes and it takes about 20 seconds for a parent to pump up each tube.
 There’s a clever button that keeps the air locked in as soon as you remove the pump attachment; so you don’t have that classic manic fumble to get the cap on once you pull the pump out.